-These LEA or school-wide actions are designed to address these specific needs and help achieve the goal of improving academic achievement in Reading/Language Arts and mathematics which will result in an increase on state assessments.
+These LEA or school-wide actions are designed to address these specific needs and help achieve the goal of improving academic achievement in Reading/Language Arts and mathematics which will result in an increase on state assessments:

-Teacher Induction Program
+- Teacher Induction Program

-Reduced class sizes
+- Reduced class sizes

-Read Naturally

-DIBELS Assessment
+- Classroom devices

-Informational text/curriculum
+- Informational text/curriculum

-Web based programs
+- Web based programs

+- Read Naturally

+- DIBELS Assessment

-Supplemental personnel
+- Supplemental personnel

-Paraprofessional support
+- Paraprofessional support

+- Extended instructional minutes

-Extended Learning Time
+- Extended Learning Time

-Professional Development
+- Professional Development

-Project Based Learning
+- Project Based Learning

-Additional professional development days
+- Additional professional development days

-Supplemental educational experiences and student incentives
+- Supplemental educational experiences and student incentives

-Technology support
+- Technology support

-Goal #2 The District Will Increase and Expand Behavioral Health and Extracurricular Services Specifically Aimed to Improve Attendance, Chronic Absenteeism and School climate.
+Goal 2: The District Will Increase and Expand Behavioral Health and Extracurricular Services Specifically Aimed to Improve Attendance, Chronic Absenteeism and School climate.

 The district continues to work on addressing the social emotional needs of students in order to improve student attendance, chronic absenteeism and suspension rates.
 Although improvement in these areas was evident in the years prior to COVID-19, the pandemic caused major disruption to progress made.
-As identified in the Identified Need section of this plan, 2021-22 data shows 21.1% in chronic absenteeism, an 11.6% increase from 2018-29, and a decrease of 2.18% in attendance rate.
-In addition, our ELs had a slightly higher chronic absenteeism rate at 21.33% and our homeless student group had a rate of 33.33%.
+2021-22 data showed a 20.3% in chronic absenteeism, a 10.8% increase from 2018-19, and a decrease of 3.13% in attendance rate from (96.93% to 93.8%).

-Furthermore, educational partners feedback from students and parents indicates a need for maintaining support staff to provide counseling and mentoring services, provide anti-bullying training, PBIS, extracurricular activities and student incentives to encourage student attendance, participation, and to reduce the number of unduplicated students who are chronically absent.
+Furthermore, educational partners feedback from students and parents indicates a need for focusing on improving attendance and chronic absenteeism as well as maintaining support staff to provide counseling and mentoring services, provide anti-bullying training, PBIS, extracurricular activities and student incentives to encourage student attendance, participation, and to reduce the number of unduplicated students who are chronically absent.